 New Water Heater Requires an Expansion Tank

 When installing a new hot water heater, the tank manufactures require an approved expansion tank be installed to maintain the warranty.
-Heartland Quality Heating and Cooling always installs expansion valves on replacement water heaters to protect our customers investment.
-So why is this an issue with the new hot water heater when you didn’t have an expansion tank in the past?
+Heartland Quality Heating and Cooling always installs expansion tanks on replacement water heaters.
+We do this to protect our customers investment.
+So why is this an issue with new hot water heaters when you didn’t need an expansion tank in the past?
 The biggest problem is something called thermal expansion.
 Thermal expansion happens when you heat water.
 As the water heats up it expands.
 There are a few things that have changed in the plumbing world over the past 20+ years that’s created this problem.

 Thermal Expansion is the problem